California Assembly staffer quit amid harassment probe

 - US targets Russians with ties to Trump aides

+“I fully support the work of the Assembly toward reinforcing our zero-tolerance policy on harassment,” the Anaheim Democrat said in a statement.

-Efforts to reach to Wilson were also not immediately successful.
-The documents indicate he denied at least some of the allegations.
+A voicemail and email sent to Wilson at his new job were not immediately returned.

+The documents released Friday indicate he denied at least some of the allegations during an interview with an investigator.

+The alleged inappropriate behavior occurred in September on the last night of the legislative session, when celebratory drinking is not uncommon.

+The investigator interviewed the women who made the allegations in October, about two weeks after more than 140 lobbyists, staffers and other women signed an open letter describing a culture of harassment at the Capitol.
+The letter launched the California Legislature into the national spotlight as one of the most high-profile institutions grappling with pervasive sexual misconduct.